albinkc/central-limit-dice-roller/README.md

 ## Features

-    Roll multiple dice with a customizable number of faces Generate the distribution of the sum of the dice Visualize the distribution using a histogram
+    Roll multiple dice with a given number of faces Generate the distribution of the sum of the dice Visualize the distribution using a histogram